zzzprojects/learn-orm/tutorials/csharp-tutorial/collections.md

  - For many applications, you want to create and manage groups of related objects.
  - Collections provide a more flexible way to work with groups of objects.
- - The classes in the `System.Collections` namespace do not store elements as specifically typed objects but as objects of type `Object`.
+ - The classes in the `System.Collections` namespace does not store elements as specifically typed objects, but as objects of type `Object`.

 The following table lists some of the frequently used classes in the `System.Collections` namespace.